-Descending from a long line of artists and entrepreneurs, Rachael proudly draws inspiration from patterns, textures, and colors found in nature as well as elements of different cultures to which she has traveled, like old stained glass windows and Islamic tiling, to name a couple.
+Descending from a long line of artists and entrepreneurs, Rachael proudly draws inspiration from patterns, textures, and colors found in nature as well as elements of different cultures to which she has traveled, like traditional textile techniques, and random symmetry, to name a couple.
 Rachael's canvas has been fabric ever since she was introduced to a sewing machine at a young age and she hopes that every customer will love wearing their unique garments as much as she loves designing and constructing them.

 Arae supports the Sakura Foundation, which celebrates Japanese-American heritage, culture, and community in the heart of downtown Denver.

 Ethical production practices include:

 Keeping it Local: Rachael hand dyes, cuts and sews a lot of the collection, and has some cutting and sewing help from a local husband and wife team.

 Zero Waste: Some of our styles don’t have patterns and instead are draped out of a single piece of fabric without cutting into it at all.